Bruhadev45/Task-Manager/PROJECT_DOCUMENTATION.md

 - Three-column responsive UI layout
 - Complete CRUD operations for tasks
 - Subtask management
-- Custom lists and tags
+- Custom lists and tags (stored in Supabase)
+- Tag filtering and selection
+- Task sorting by priority and status
 - Real-time filtering and search
 - Date-based task organization
 - Priority and status management
+- Automatic port detection for development servers

 ---